lisp-mirror/lqml/examples/meshtastic/readme.md

 console), otherwise BLE permissions will not work (if run from console, the app will show a BLE exception and consume 100% CPU).

-It should also work on Windows >= 10, but this is not tested yet.
+It should also work on Windows 10 and later, but the bluetooth part is not tested yet.

-Since this is WIP, it may currently not work on all platforms (e.g. mobile).